-The iotspot datacenter site(s) is secured against unauthorised access through automated access control systems.
+The iotspot datacenter site(s) is secured against unauthorized access through automated access control systems.
 In addition, the datacenter is equipped with permanent video surveillance and access is monitored by security personnel and/or entry gates.
 The security service performs regular patrols at night.

-A clearly defined system for authorised access is also in place outside of the company’s data center(s).
+A clearly defined system for authorized access is also in place outside of the company’s data center(s).
 Employee access is controlled by scanners at office entrances (electronic access control).
 Reception personnel is also present.
 Visitors and third parties are recorded in visitor lists and are only permitted access to iotspot premises while accompanied.

 Access to data center rooms is additionally secured through single-person entry systems.
 Automated access control is supplemented by other established methods of access authorization, such as pinpads, DES dongles, and permanent security personnel.
 Access to the inner security areas is only permitted for a small, selected number of support personnel.
 Individual entry and presence is recorded by video in certain security areas.

 4.3 User Access Control.
 The goal of User Access Control is to prevent unauthorized persons from using data processing systems that process and use personal data.

 Data terminals (PC, servers, and network components) are accessed by means of authorization and authentication in all systems.
 Access control regulations include the following measures: